10 Common Mistakes Authors Make When Hiring a Book Cover Illustrator

 How to avoid:

 Rule: no "straight to final" projects.
-Sketches are insurance for both sides.
+Sketches: insurance for both sides.

 Mistake 7: Not checking the artist for plagiarism and "ghost art"